-Log home chinking is the gritty, mortar-like material seen between courses of logs on many log homes and log cabins.
+Log home chinking is the gritty, mortar-like material between the courses of logs on many log homes and cabins.
 Modern log home chinking is a flexible, mortar textured sealant.
-Log home chinking can be a necessity or simply an aesthetic addition to a log home’s or log cabin’s appearance.
-Log home chinking stops air and moisture infiltration into your home, making the home more energy efficient and reducing entry points for insects.
-You may also use log home chinking or caulking to energy seal any gaps between logs and notches that have settled and formed gaps overtime.
-A special material should be used on log checking and log home chinking, since standard caulks are not appropriate to fill log home and log cabin checking.
+Additionally, chinking can be a necessity or simply an aesthetic addition to a log home’s appearance.

-Many contractors will take the cheap way out and use mortar instead of the latest elastomeric products available today.
-This is a bad idea for several reasons.
-One of the most common problems associated with mortar chinking is log rot.
+Many contractors will take the cheap way out using mortar instead of elastomeric products.
+Unfortunately, it’s a bad idea for several reasons.
+First, one of the most common problems associated with mortar chinking is log rot.
 Because the mortar is NOT flexible, normal expansion and contraction will quickly create small gaps and fissures that will allow water behind it.
-Since mortar contains water, when it is drying the water will be absorbed into your logs, and that can create rot issues, especially in older log homes.
+Secondly, since mortar contains water, when it is drying the water will be absorbed into your logs, and that can create rot issues, especially in older log homes.

-Many hand-crafted log homes and log cabins not built in a scribe-fit style are referred to as chink style log homes or chinked.
-Several milled log home manufacturers also offer log home packages that require chinking.
-These homes are built leaving gaps between the courses of logs where the chinking may be installed.
-The gaps are typically created with small spacer blocks that help hold the logs apart.
-At the corners the logs are held apart by the notches (usually round or dovetailed notches).
-When the log shell is constructed generally a backer rod (or equivalent) is pushed between the courses of logs and then a chinking compound is applied both inside and outside of the home.
+Scribe fit log homes tightly stack one log on top of another.
+However, there are many hand-crafted homes which aren’t built in a scribe-fit style, referred to as chink style log homes.
+Several log home manufacturers also offer log home packages requiring chinking.
+Typically these homes are built leaving gaps between the log courses where the chinking will be installed.
+During construction, the gaps are typically created with small spacer blocks that help hold the logs apart.
+At the corners the logs are held apart by the notches.
+As the building progresses a backer rod is pushed between the courses of logs and then a chinking compound is applied both inside and outside of the home.

-It is important to make sure that any log home chinking or caulk that is installed on your log home is compatible with the finish on your logs in order to avoid incompatibility issues.
-For more information about chinking or caulking (energy sealing) your home please contact our office.
-We offer a full range of services from historic chinking repair and replacement to new chinking installation or repair of elastomeric chinking, to energy sealing, and also check filling.
-If you want to change the color of your chinking without the expense of total replacement, let us know.
-We also offer log home chinking painting services.
+Generally it’s important to make sure that any log home chinking or caulk that is installed on your log home is compatible with the installed finish on your logs.
+This helps you to avoid poor adhesion issues.
+For more information about chinking or energy sealing (caulking) your home please contact our office.
+We offer a full range of services from historic chinking repair and replacement to new chinking installation or repair of elastomeric chinking.
+Many owners don’t like the look of chinking and elect instead to have us install energy seal between the logs.
+Don’t forget the check filling, as it is important to the health of the logs.
+If you want to change the color of your chinking without replacing it, let us know.
+Painting your chinking is also possible.